abajwa-hw/single-view-demo/LAB-STEPS.md

 sqoop job -delete persons_staging
 ```

-- Login to ambari as it1/admin and verify that 400 records created
+- Login to Hive view as it1 and verify that 400 records created in persons_staging: http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive

 - Create persons (final) table in hive